mggg/VoteKit/paper/paper.md

 *ballot graph*, which shows the possible ballots, connected by elementary moves.
-At right is a visualization of similarity and difference between profiles produced by various generative methods, enabling comparisons in the style of [@drawing-a-map].
+At right is a visualization of similarity and difference between profiles produced by various generative methods, enabling comparisons in the style of @drawing-a-map.